Signature reunion events are highlighted in green.

 50th Reunion Medallion Ceremony and Reception

-The Class of 1973 will don caps and gowns for this momentous event led by Chancellor Martin.
-Celebrants will proceed into Graham Chapel, participate in a beautiful ceremony, and receive a keepsake 50th reunion medallion.
-Family members and guests are welcome to join in this special not-to-be-missed occasion.
-A reception will follow the medallion ceremony.
+The Class of 1975 will don caps and gowns for this momentous event led by Chancellor Martin.
+Celebrants will meet at Knight and Bauer Halls for robing and then proceed into Graham Chapel, participate in a meaningful ceremony, and receive a keepsake 50th reunion medallion.
+Family members and guests are welcome to join in this special, not-to-be-missed occasion.

 Business casual attire is recommended.